This tutorial provides a basic Dart programmer’s introduction to working with gRPC.

 rpc ListFeatures(Rectangle) returns (stream Feature) {}

-keyword before the request type.// Accepts a stream of Points on a route being traversed, returning a
+stream keyword before the request type.// Accepts a stream of Points on a route being traversed, returning a

 // RouteSummary when traversal is completed.